inductiva/inductiva/docs-sources/xbeach/paraview-for-visualization.md

 As an example, we use the `DELILAH` field experiment, which is also featured in the [official XBeach documentation](https://xbeach.readthedocs.io/en/stable/examples.html#field-experiment-delilah).

 ## Prerequisites
-Download the necessary input files from this [link](https://svn.oss.deltares.nl/repos/xbeach/skillbed/input/Delilah_199010131000/).
+Download the necessary input files [here](https://storage.googleapis.com/inductiva-api-demo-files/delilah-xbeach-example.zip).

-## Adjust Simulation Parameters
+## Case Modifications
-To automatically generate the XBeach visualization at the end of your DELILAH simulation, ensure that the following variables exist in the `params_original.txt` input file, or modify them accordingly:
+To automatically generate the XBeach visualization at the end of your DELILAH simulation, the following modifications were made to the `params.txt` input file:

 * `outputformat = netcdf` - ensures XBeach exports the results in NetCDF format.
 * `single_dir = 0` - required for XBeach v10+; add this just after the header.
 * **Global output block** - provides the wave height (`H`), free-surface level (`zs`), and bed level (`zb`) required by the visualization script.
-Copy the following lines exactly as shown:

 ```
 nglobalvar = 3